simple • functional • beautiful

-I joined a local Evening Class around 1991 as I wanted to throw pottery on a wheel.
-I was the only person throwing and so brought the book associated with the BBC Programme ‘The Craft of The Potter’ which had first inspired me to take up Pottery and used it to as an aid to the evening classes.
-A wonderful lady on the evening course was emigrating and sold me her wheel and a small kiln.
+A few sessions on the potters wheel at a local Evening Class in 1991 and the book associated with the BBC Programme ‘The Craft of The Potter’, which had first inspired me to take up Pottery many years before and I was hooked.
+A wonderful lady on the evening course was emigrating and sold me her wheel along with a small kiln.
 I set up in the lean-to on the side of our house and shared the space with our cats.
-Over the years, working full-time and bringing up two children I have sometimes not potted for months on end but now I have a wonderful space to pot as I have taken over the Cricket Pavilion at the end of the garden where my children had their playroom.
-Here I throw pots with purpose and function, with clean lines and bright glossy glazes.
+Developing my skills was a slow process over the years, working full-time and bringing up two children took priority.
+Eventually I took over the cricket pavilion in my garden that had once been the children’s playroom and created a wonderful space to work.
+I happily made pots that were functional and had a purpose with clean lines, slip trailing and bright glossy glazes for many years.

 An out of character decision to apply for series 2 of The Great Pottery Throwdown resulted in a place on the show and subsequently an internship with Kate Malone.
 This in turn helped with and inspired my application to the newly formed Clay College in Stoke on Trent. which was to teach the core, fundamental skills necessary to become a studio potter.